 It was wet, cold and miserable on Saturday.
 I needed to go to the supermarket for a couple of items for Sunday dinner and decided on a quick visit to the Sandy charity shops as I hadn't been for a while.
 I bought a new cushion for the living room sofa; a book and a blue polo neck jumper on the 1.00 rail so nothing very exciting but I was in need of the blue polo.
 I stopped at Tesco on the way back for the food items.

 I wore this outfit and everything was pre-loved except the long denim shirt which I picked up in Bedford market on the stall that sells the rejects or 'cabbages' from the rag trade.
 Jeans by M&Co; polo-neck by Uniqlo; all jewellery also pre-loved.
 The white boots were a recent find and originally from Primark.

+Lots of boats out on the lake.
+Once I was home again OH and I did the house cleaning; I fetched youngest grandson from basketball practice so his mum could study and then I made dinner.
+I was very pleased to see my Christmas cacti were both blooming and that there were green shoots on all three of my hyacinths!
 The Uniqlo top got another wear; the kimono was a present from my daughter about 8 years ago; pre-loved trousers by F&F; boots as before.
 I wore my walking boots and socks plus a coat; which was needed when I went for a walk.
 I wore gold jewellery for a change all pre-loved, too.
 SOURCE

 We began watching this on Sunday evening after I'd taken the grandsons home.
 Written by the writer of 'The Killing' which remains my all time favourite Scandi Noir series.
 It was the first I ever watched and I've loved Scandi and Nordic Noir ever since.
 To my horror this series was dubbed but the story was so gripping I bore with it; at least the voices had Danish accents...